adrianehambrick/adrianehambrick/README.md

  ✨ About Me ✨

 - Currently working on the Google Data Analytics Professional Certificate
-- Enjoy learning new skills and systems
+- Enjoys learning new skills and systems
 - Loves finding new ways to use Excel; I use it in my everyday life as well as in my work
 - Always looking for smarter ways to turn real-world problems into useful, strucured data